joelnewcomer/visitoconee/wp-content/plugins/media-file-renamer/readme.txt

 5. Options for the automatic renaming (there are more options than just this).

 == Changelog ==

+= 4.5.4 =
+* Fix: Search was sometimes not working properly in the Media Library.

 = 4.5.2 =
 * Update: Code cleaning, Youtube video.